What Does EFC 0 or 00000 Mean on FAFSA?

 Your EFC is important in order to understand how much aid you might receive.
 This article breaks down what it means if your EFC is 0.

 But believe it or not, a result of 0 or 00000 is actually completely normal.
-We'll explain what that means for your financial aid situation below, along with some other details to consider.
+We'll explain what that means for your federal financial aid situation below, along with some other details to consider.

 What does an 00000 EFC Mean?

-But families with a low EFC will receive need-based aid.
+Families with a low EFC will receive need-based aid.
 In some cases, the EFC may be 00000 or 0.
 This number isn’t a mistake.
 It just means that the government determined you qualify for all types of need-based financial aid.

 Families with a total income of $27,000 or less will receive an automatic 0 EFC, along with most families that receive federal benefits like food stamps or Medicaid.